 It has a sophisticated system for categorizing and tagging content and has a huge repository of free plugins (plus numerous commercial plugins like MemberPress) that can enhance its capabilities in major ways (like adding forums, social networking, custom forms, and other features).

 Because most membership sites are content-centric, it's a no-brainer to use WordPress.
-WordPress Membership Plugins like MemberPress add the ability to lock down some content in WordPress so that only paying customers can access it.
+A WordPress membership plugin like MemberPress adds the ability to lock down content in WordPress so that only paying customers can access it.

 There are many membership software solutions out there that are best suited for shopping carts, landing page builders, themes, or other types of software, but with “bolt-on” membership capabilities.

 This is fine and may be exactly what you need if you're planning to sell lots of single products along with your membership offerings.

 But here are a few things to be aware of when it comes to these types of solutions.

 Is this membership software a priority the company that created it?

 Membership software can be intense to create and maintain effectively, not to mention to continually update with new features.
 Unless a software package has first priority by its creators, it may not get the attention it needs.
 Remember, this is the software that will be running your business.